bbauska/TUMx-DWAPNx/README.md

 master Informatics student at the TU of Munich.
 In his recent past, he has worked on processing massive amount of data and became passionate about turning data into knowledge.
-Dimitrii has five years' experience in JavaScript development and he\'s also a tutor of the introduction to JavaScript course in the TUM.
+Dimitrii has five years' experience in JavaScript development and he&apos;s also a tutor of the introduction to JavaScript course in the TUM.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-1">2.1 Functions, part 1 (3:06)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 We will now take a closer look at working with functions and objects in JavaScript.
-Let\'s start!
+Let&apos;s start!
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 57 function declaration (2.1) (37) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">